-- 1. Right-click the device. - 2.
-Click Edit Driver. - 1.
-If the Edit Driver option does not appear, edit this driver from the Driver menu. - 2.
-Remove and then add the device to the project tree again.
+- 1 Right-click the device. - Click Edit Driver. - a If the Edit Driver option does not appear, edit this driver from the Driver menu. - b Remove and then add the device to the project tree again.

 Options on this screen include: